chrisevett/chrisevett.github.io/_posts/2016-09-22-takeaways-from-velocity.md

 cli tool to set up build/deploy and also local dependencies for .net apps like netflix newt

 ### other todos
 Come up with a study syllabus for gaps in code (go and ruby) , linux (admin tasks, security) , tools (docker, mesos, vim, hashicorp, dc/os, etc) , networking(maybe ccna stuff?) in that order.
-Fuck Databases  I can know everything in a year.
-Check everything in as code.
+Forget about databases Check everything in as code.
 Come up with a plan to execute it.
 Remember small batches, small goals, MVP of learning.
 First milestone is the syllabus, second is starting the process.
 Find a study buddy.